Italian winemakers take on France in Chinese market

-HONG Kong (Reuters) - Move over Lafite, the mighty Barolo is here.
+HONG Kong, Dec 14 (Reuters) - Move over Lafite, the mighty Barolo is here.

 That’s what Italian winemakers are telling their French colleagues who have, in the years of China’s ascent to economic prosperity, dominated the Chinese market with their Bordeaux and Burgundy vintages.